You may wish to see an introductory page to this section first.

 Mihrimah commissioned Sinan a kulliye which is also known as Iskele (port) kulliye because it was built near the boat landing at Uskudar, at the Asian southern entrance to the Bosporus.

-This may explain the design of its spiralling (burmali) minaret which is a smaller replica of a famous one which already existed at Edirne (Uc Serefeli Camii).
+This may explain the design of its spiralling (burmali) minaret which is similar to an existing minaret at Edirne.

 Sinan is regarded as the Michelangelo of Ottoman architecture, but unlike his contemporary Florentine colleague, he could not impose his will on those for whom he worked: he had to seek their endorsement for his projects.
 Although he gained their trust he had to be careful not to seem to forgo their views.
 He probably had in mind some revolutionary ideas for the design of minarets, but he was able to put them in practice only in a mescit (small mosque) which he built at his personal expense.